Spinal Muscular Atrophy Type 4

 If you are already on, or you have been newly prescribed, medication for your health (separate to your SMA), it can be useful to check with your consultant how these might interact with your SMA.

 If an individual has one faulty copy and one healthy copy of the SMN1 gene then they are a carrier of SMA and do not show any symptoms.
 If a couple are both carriers and they have children, then each of their children will have a 1 in 4 (25%) chance of having SMA.
 This is known as autosomal recessive inheritance.
 SMA Type 4 occurs because the affected individual receives two faulty SMN1 genes, one from each parent.

-For more information on ‘The Genetics of Spinal Muscular Atrophy’ please see: www.smasupportuk.org.uk/the-genetics-of-sma
+Please see: ‘The Genetics of Spinal Muscular Atrophy’ for more information.

 For the purpose of the diagram below, a ‘non-carrier’ means a person who does not carry the faulty gene and does not have SMA.